-NURTuRE (the National Unified Renal Translational Research Enterprise) is the first and unique kidney biobank for chronic kidney disease (CKD) and nephrotic syndrome (NS), covering England, Scotland and Wales.
+NURTuRE (the National Unified Renal Translational Research Enterprise) is the first and unique kidney biobank for chronic kidney disease (CKD) and idiopathic nephrotic syndrome (INS), covering England, Scotland and Wales.

 “The anonymised data contained within the NURTuRE biobank has the potential to unlock answers to some of the biggest questions about CKD and NS,” says Elaine Davies, Director of Research Operations at Kidney Research UK.